AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \snippet "DOX_BOXING.cpp"     DOX_BOXING_FUNCTIONS_REGISTER

 A call to \e RegisterMyFunctions() needs to go to the
-\ref alib_manual_bootstrapping "bootstrap section" of the process.
+\ref alib_mod_bs "bootstrap section" of the process.

 With all that in place, functions can be "called" with templated method \alib{boxing;Box::Call}.
 It expects the function declaration as a template type and the function argument as its own